Fission360/Turbo-Mini-AS/Setup Instructions/README.md

 ![IMG_4201](https://user-images.githubusercontent.com/93737816/166125167-22911d3c-5f96-422b-882c-b67940304e25.JPG)

+While this solution works reliably, we're only able to controll up to about 66% of the blower's available power.
+This is because the fan's power from 0-100% is controlled by a voltage from 0-5V, while the Pi or MCU's control pin can only output 0-3.3V
+I am looking into solutions so that unnecessary amount of cooling at 100% can be utilized, but for now, this is the best solution I've been able to find

 # Config/Klipper
 I'm following Vez3D's example by controlling my printer via a pin on the Pi, so we need to set up the Pi as a second MCU for klipper to recognize the pin. (https://www.klipper3d.org/RPi_microcontroller.html).